 The Colleges will provide information pertaining to the health risks and effects associated with alcohol and narcotics or other dangerous or illegal drugs.
 Students may be referred to various on campus programs or outside agencies for support, information, and/or enrollment in a drug recovery program.
+The Chancellor shall establish administrative procedures to assure that each campus health center applies to distribute dosages of a federally approved opioid overdose reversal medication and participates in the Naloxone Distribution Project through the State Department of Health Care Services.

-Date Adopted: January 17, 2012 Date Revised: December 10, 2019
+Date Adopted: January 17, 2012 Date Revised: April 16, 2024